Washington County, Nebraska: Politics

 Between 1900 and 1936, Washington County was a bellwether county, voting for the winner of the nationwide presidential election until Wendell Willkie won it despite losing nationwide.
 However, as is the case in most rural counties throughout Nebraska and the rest of America, the county's voters have since become reliably Republican from 1940 onward.
-As of 2020, in only one presidential election since 1936, that being Lyndon Johnon's narrow victory in 1964, has the county selected the Democratic Party candidate, and even he was only able to win it by a single point.
+As of 2020, in only one presidential election since 1936, that being Lyndon Johnson's narrow victory in 1964, has the county selected the Democratic Party candidate, and even he was only able to win it by a single point.